TI-Toolkit/tokens-wiki/tokens/For(.md

 <tt><kbd><b>prgm</b></kbd></tt>, `CTL`, `4:For(`
 <hr>

-A `For(` loop is generally used to do something a specific number of times or to go through each one of a bunch of things (such as elements of a list, or the pixels of your screen).
+A <tt>For(</tt> loop is generally used to do something a specific number of times or to go through each one of a bunch of things (such as elements of a list, or the pixels of your screen).
 Of all the loops, it's the most complicated.
 The syntax:

 ```ti-basic
 For(variable,start,end[,step]